BrinkOfSecondBailout/Node_Nexus/README.markdown

 Node Nexus intentionally avoids traditional databases (e.g., SQLite, PostgreSQL) to demonstrate proficiency in:

 - **Memory Management**: Uses `mmap` to allocate a shared memory pool, managing nodes, leaves, and users with custom allocation (`alloc_shared`) and cleanup (`munmap`).
 This showcases fine-grained control over memory without relying on database engines.
 - **Binary Serialization/Deserialization**: Persists the entire database (users, nodes, leaves) to a binary file (`database.dat`) with a custom format, including counts for children, siblings, and leaves, and compressed binary data.
-This highlights understanding of data structures, file I/O, and serialization techniques.
-- **Performance Optimization**: Implements a hash table for fast leaf lookups and a `dirty` flag to avoid unnecessary saves, demonstrating efficient data access and storage strategies.
+- **Performance Optimization**: Implements a hash table for fast leaf lookups and a `dirty` flag to avoid unnecessary saves, for efficient data access and storage strategies.
-- **Thread Safety**: Ensures all database operations are protected by a mutex, showcasing concurrent programming skills in a server context.
+- **Thread Safety**: Ensures all database operations are protected by a mutex, avoiding undefined behaviors and crashes due to potential overlapping database changes.

-By building a custom database, Node Nexus provides a hands-on exploration of systems programming concepts, making it a valuable portfolio piece for a junior developer.

 ## Installation